North Macedonia: Politics

 In June 2017, Zoran Zaev of the Social Democratic Party, became the new prime minister six months after early elections.
-The new center-left government ended 11 years of conservative VMRO-DPMNE rule led by former prime minister Nikola Gruevski.
+The new centre-left government ended 11 years of conservative VMRO-DPMNE rule led by former prime minister Nikola Gruevski.

-As of 4 January 2020, the acting prime minister of North Macedonia was Oliver Spasovski and the current president of the Parliament is Talat Xhaferi.
+As of 4 January 2020, the acting prime minister of North Macedonia was Oliver Spasovski and the president of the Parliament was Talat Xhaferi.
 The election of Xhaferi was immediately met with protests led by VMRO-DPMNE, which was quickly handled by the police.

 The early parliamentary elections took place on 15 July 2020.
 Zoran Zaev has served as the prime minister of the Republic of North Macedonia again since August 2020.
-Stevo Pendarovski was sworn in as North Macedonia's new president in May 2019.
+Stevo Pendarovski was sworn in as North Macedonia's president in May 2019.
 Prime minister Zoran Zaev announced his resignation after his party, the Social Democratic Union, suffered losses in local elections in October 2021.
 In January 2022, Dimitar Kovačevski was elected as prime minister.
 The new coalition cabinet composed of Kovačevski's Social Democrats and two ethnic Albanian parties.
+Gordana Siljanovska-Davkova took office on 12 May 2024, becoming the country's first female president.

 Parliament, or Assembly (Собрание, Sobranie), is the country's legislative body.
 It makes, proposes and adopts laws.
 The Constitution of North Macedonia has been in use since shortly after the independence of the republic in 1991.
 It limits the power of the governments, both local and national.
 The military is also limited by the constitution.
 The constitution states that North Macedonia is a social free state, and that Skopje is the capital.
 The 120 members are elected for a mandate of four years through a general election.
 Each citizen aged 18 years or older can vote for one of the political parties.
-The current president of Parliament is since 2017 an ethnic Albanian, Talat Xhaferi.
+The current president of Parliament is Jovan Mitreski since 2024.

 Executive power in North Macedonia is exercised by the Government, whose prime minister is the most politically powerful person in the country.
 The members of the government are chosen by the prime minister and there are ministers for each branch of the society.
 There are ministers for economy, finance, information technology, society, internal affairs, foreign affairs and other areas.
 The members of the Government are elected for a mandate of four years.
 Judiciary power is exercised by courts, with the court system being headed by the Judicial Supreme court, Constitutional Court and the Republican Judicial Council.
 The assembly appoints the judges.